chrismelba/instaclustr/readme.md

                 "WITH replication = {'class':'SimpleStrategy', 'replication_factor' : 3};")
 ```

 Ok, now to upload the csv.
 I tried to execute the transaction created from uploading my csv to sql fiddle, but obviously there are enough differences between SQL and CQL that that didn't work.
-I've managed to now create the table by running the following
+I've managed to now create the table by running the following code.
+I'll be the first to admit that with Hollywood's current release strategy, using the title as the primary key is not that safe, but it'll have to do for now.

 ```
 session.execute("""